Governance of the ISDRS

 - To establish an information exchange for sustainable development.
 Given the proliferation of sustainability entities and venues, the Society will strive to provide a coordinating role for linking all these efforts together.

 The ISDRS is governed by the Board of Directors.
 The President of the Society is Dr. Pauline Deutz from School of Environmental Sciences at the University of Hull, UK.

 The ISDRS governs itself at three distinct levels: Green members, Board of Directors, and the executive committee constituted by the elected officers (i.e. executive board members).

-Green+ members elect annually at least two new members to serve on the Board for a period of three years.
-Any Green+ member is eligible to be nominated for a board position.
+Green members elect annually at least two new members to serve on the Board for a period of three years.
+Green members, with at least 2 years of membership, are eligible to be nominated for a board position.

 The Board of Directors consists of 13-21 members coming from as wide a geographic and discipline range as practical.
 Board members will be able to stand for re-election twice (unless elected to executive office).
 Board member are elected by the Green members for periods of 2 years.

 The Executive Board include the President, a Vice-President, an Executive Secretary, a Treasurer, and a Director for Communications.
 These are shall be elected by and report to the Board as requested.
-In cases of behavioral misconduct, the Board has the sole power to remove an officer from her or his function by a vote of two-thirds of its voting members.
+In cases of behavioural misconduct, the Board has the sole power to remove an officer from her or his function by a vote of two-thirds of its voting members.

 The primary responsibilities of the Board of Directors and its members are: